wp-plugins/multisite-cloner/readme.txt

 == Changelog ==

+= 0.1.7 =
+* Handle case of new networks that still haven't created any sites to clone from.

 = 0.1.6 =
 * Fixes user roles error on installs with a non-default db prefix.
-(Fixes [problem with user roles after cloning](http://wordpress.org/support/topic/problem-with-user-roles-after-cloning-a-subdomain))
+(Fixes [problem with user roles after cloning](http://wordpress.org/support/topic/problem-with-user-roles-after-cloning-a-subdomain) reported by B_Dark)

 = 0.1.5 =
 * Independence of the uploads directory structure.
-(Fixes [warning after creating subdomain site](http://wordpress.org/support/topic/gives-warning-after-creating-subdomain-site))
+(Fixes [warning after creating subdomain site](http://wordpress.org/support/topic/gives-warning-after-creating-subdomain-site) reported by Pradip Nichite)

 = 0.1.4 =
 * First public release.